 We are building a world where anyone can contribute to a project without installing software.
 Che defines a new type of workspace that is composed of projects and runtimes, making its state distributable, portable and versionable.
 We use VMs, containers, and Web services to bring repeatability, consistency, and performance to workspaces.

 Che’s browser IDE is built on an extensible plug-in platform that enables panels, menus, wizards, popups and tools.
 With an Orion editor experience, server-side RESTful code intellisense, and distributable workspaces, the developer experience and non-blocking performance will surprise you.
-Read about how we do this more in our documentation, or check out our extension builder's guide.
+Want to extend the IDE?
+Check out our extension builder's guide for help.

 The Che server controls the lifecycle of workspaces and can be customized with plug-ins.
 Any client can communicate with the workspace server and any spawned workspaces.
-Read more in our documentation, or see all the features.
+Read more in our documentation, or see the API.

 Workspaces are isolated and personal spaces for developer work.
 Whether developers use an API, browser, CLI, or SSH to access a workspace, their projects are synchronized and kept consistent.
 Plug-ins enable service injection into workspaces based upon project type, making every workspace tailored to the projects it manages.
 Read more in our documentation.